dubudevs/ffcompletionist/README.md

 A WIP tool to tell YOU what quests to complete to unlock everything

 # Todo
-- Fetch quests and levels from API
+- Fetch quests and levels from API (requires scraping and cookie wrangling)
 - Use a single API rather than two for fetching data
 - Find/fix bugs
 - Visualisation